Born: Jan. 6, 1936 in Port Arthur, Texas

 Died: May 8, 2015

-Carroll Resweber, the first man to win four consecutive Grand National Motorcycle Championships, started his track training in Port Arthur and worked his way up through the Novice ranks and into Amateur class before he owned his own motorcycle.
+Carroll Resweber started his motorcycle track training in Port Arthur and worked his way up through the Novice ranks and into Amateur class before owning his own motorcycle.
+He was the first person to win four consecutive American Flat Track, Grand National Motorcycle Championships from 1958 to 1961.

 In the winter of 1955, Resweber advanced to the Expert class and moved to Milwaukee to form a riding partnership with Ralph Berndt, a skilled tuner of racing cycles.
 Resweber established himself as one of the top young riders in the nation in 1957.
 He prepared for the nationals with a Memorial Day win at Cedarburg, then enjoyed an overwhelming victory at the 10-mile dirt-track National in Columbus, Ohio.
 When points were added up for the year, Resweber ranked fourth in the nation.